Atari Program Exchange

-Atari Program Exchange (APX) was a division of Atari, Inc. that sold software via mail-order for the Atari 8-bit family of home computers from 1981 until 1984.
+Atari Program Exchange (APX) was a division of Atari, Inc. that sold software via mail-order for Atari 8-bit computers from 1981 until 1984.
 Quarterly APX catalogs were sent to all registered Atari 8-bit owners.
 APX encouraged any programmer, not just professionals, to submit video games, educational software, applications, and utilities.
+A few internally developed Atari products were sold through APX, such as Atari Pascal, the developer handbook De Re Atari, and a port of the arcade video game Kangaroo.

-If selected, a program was added to the catalog with credit given to the programmer.
+If accepted, a submitted program was added to the catalog with credit given to the programmer.
 The top submissions of the quarter in each category were recognized.
 One program each year received the top honor: the Atari Star award.
-Several APX titles, such as Eastern Front (1941), Caverns of Mars, and Atari Star winner Typo Attack, were moved to Atari's official product line.
-A few internally developed Atari products were sold through APX, such as Atari Pascal and the developer handbook De Re Atari.
+It was given to My First Alphabet in 1981, Typo Attack in 1982, and the video game Getaway! in 1983.
+Typo Attack and two other releases, Eastern Front (1941) and Caverns of Mars were moved into Atari's official product line as ROM cartridges.

 The brainchild of Dale Yocum, the Atari Program Exchange started in February 1981.
 In 1982 its management was taken over by Fred Thorlin, who operated it until it closed.
 APX published quarterly catalogs until 1984, when new Atari CEO James J. Morgan closed down the mail-order division.
 Some APX software was later picked up by Antic Software and branded as "APX Classics".

 History

-When Atari first launched the Atari 8-bit family in late 1979, the company kept most of the hardware details secret.
+When Atari first launched the Atari 8-bit computers in late 1979, the company kept most of the hardware details secret.
 It intended to be the primary supplier of software for the platform, as had been the case with the Atari Video Computer System console.
 By the end of the first year on the market increasingly sophisticated applications from outside Atari were nonetheless becoming available.
 There were, however, a limited number of distribution channels at the time.

 Dale Yocum approached Atari with the idea of setting up their own third-party publishing arm.
 With Atari's distribution capabilities the products would be seen by many more prospective customers, and at the same time, Atari would make money with every sale, money that would otherwise be lost.
 Chris Crawford later stated:

 Catalogs

 Atari mailed catalogs to all computer owners who sent in warranty cards.
-The first issue of the catalog, dated summer 1981, stated that while "Atari offers a wide variety of useful and entertaining software ... we've come across other interesting software deserving public recognition ...
-[APX] will make such software available quickly and inexpensively ...
-We'll keep costs down [by using] simple packaging and we'll rely on user-written documentation ...
-What we'll offer, then, is a lot of interesting software quickly and inexpensively".
+The first issue of the catalog, Summer 1981, stated: